Difference Between Nyjer Seed and Thistle Seed

 As another benchmark, field editor Patrick Hogan said he analyzes the seeds’ shininess to determine freshness.
 If they look dull, he puts out a fresh batch of seed.
 And throw out the whole lot if seeds get too wet.

-Next, learn how to choose sunflower seeds for birds, and why you should be offering black oil sunflower seed.
+Next, learn why you should be offering black oil sunflower seed to birds.